 ACHIEVEMENTS

-The main achievements of the INSPIRE project are presented below.
+The main achievements of the INSPIRE project are presented hereafter.
 The project systematically evaluated retrofit strategies within different countries regarding their technological applicability, economic performance, impact on primary energy and CO2-emissions, and interactions with other retrofit needs.
 These evaluations are presented in the synthesis report (D5.2).
 The other goal was to seek for adequate and tailored policy strategies and instruments, depending on building types, actors and institutional or country contexts.
 These are presented as well in the synthesis report (D5.2).

 The research resulted in

 The guidelines and specific inputs for technically and economically favorable retrofit strategies.
-These are presented in Chapter 2 in the international INSPIRE-report within the WP 1.
+These are presented in Chapter 2 of the international INSPIRE-report which is a main part of WP 1.

-From the methodological point of view the design guidelines for policy approaches and institutional settings to foster energy- and CO2-efficient retrofitting were achieved and are presented in Chapter 3 within the WP 3.
+From the methodological point of view the design guidelines for policy approaches and institutional settings to foster energy- and CO2-efficient retrofitting were achieved and are presented in Chapter 3 of WP 3.

-The business opportunities for the energy efficiency retrofit in EU countries, mainly Eastern Europe, are presented in the deliverables of WP 2.
+The business opportunities for energy efficiency retrofits in EU countries, mainly Eastern Europe, are presented in the deliverables of WP 2.

 The relevant actors, stakeholders and organizations from the industry, demand side and authorities were involved successfully in the ISPIRE project.
 Especially, the Swiss part of the project was adjusted towards the needs of these actors from the different fields.
-The INSPIRE-tool was developed instead of general guidelines in order to serve better the needs of different actors.
-Additionally, the actors were involved into an advisory and council group in order to meet their need better.
+The INSPIREtool was developed instead of general guidelines in order to serve better the needs of different actors.
+Additionally, the actors were involved into an advisory and council group in order to meet their needs better.
 The Romanian industry partners were also successfully involved into the international part of the INSPIRE project.

 The seminar in D2.3 was divided into two parts in order to involve better the early practical decision makers in Romania, such as small design offices, micro-companies and SME’s.
 Due to this the seminar was held first in Romanian language and then in English.

-WP 1: Techno-economic assessment of energy-efficient building retrofit strategies (current technologies)
+WP 1: Techno-economic assessment of energy-efficient building retrofit strategies

 The objective of WP1 based on the project description:

-Currently available technologies and retrofit practices will be evaluated with respect to technical performance, primary energy needs, range of application, costs and CO2 emission reduction potential, for both broadly available and best practice technologies.
+Currently available technologies and retrofit practices should be evaluated with respect to technical performance, primary energy needs, range of application, costs and CO2 emission reduction potential, for both broadly available and best practice technologies.

-The existing building stock will be classified (country-wise) into the most common BTs with respect to appropriate energy-efficiency retrofit measures: One- and two-family houses, multi-family houses, office buildings, school buildings, etc.
+The existing building stock should be classified (country-wise) into the most common building types (BTs) with respect to appropriate energy-efficiency retrofit measures: One- and two-family houses, multi-family houses, office buildings, school buildings, etc.

-For each of these BTs technology mixes to fulfil ambitious energy standards are determined.
-Focus will be on cost efficient reduction of primary energy consumption and greenhouse gases.
-Especially, interesting is the exploration of favourable mixes of measures to reduce energy losses of buildings and measures to tap renewable energies within the building perimeter.
+For each of these BTs technology mixes to fulfil ambitious energy standards are to be determined.
+Focus should be on cost efficient reduction of primary energy consumption and greenhouse gases.
+Especially interesting is the exploration of favourable mixes of measures to reduce energy losses of buildings and measures to tap renewable energies within the building perimeter.

 The WP is carried out by econcept AG (responsible) and TEP Energy GmbH, with inputs from all partners.